dagrate/transferlearning_offtargets/README.md

 3. _src_: python source code used in the scientific experiments (required to execute the scientific experiments)

+## Data

+For information on the data, refer to the data readme available at https://github.com/dagrate/transferlearning_offtargets/blob/main/data/readme.md

 ## For similarity analysis

 **Measurement of the data similarity using boostrapping**